Birth of “Wild Bill” Hickok

 In 1869, the harassed citizens of Ellis County, Kansas, elected Hickok sheriff.
 Spending much of his time in Hays City, he tamed the wild frontier town.
 In 1871, he moved on to Abilene, Kansas, where he served as the town’s marshal.
 While there, he engaged in a shootout with saloon owner Phil Coe.
 During the fight, Hickok briefly saw someone running toward him and quickly shot and killed them.
 He had accidentally shot a special deputy marshal that was running to help him.
 Hickok was relieved of his duties after that and never participated in another gunfight, haunted by what he’d done.

-After that, Hickok joined Buffalo Bill Cody’s Wild West show, but he didn’t enjoy acting and left after a few months.
+After that, Hickok joined Buffalo Bill Cody’s Scouts of the Plains show, but he didn’t enjoy acting and left after a few months.
 In 1876, he was diagnosed with glaucoma and ophthalmia, which severely affected his marksmanship.
 Despite this, Hickok’s fame made him a target for anyone looking to kill him for a reputation.
 In 1876, he moved to the gold mining town of Deadwood hoping to strike it rich.
 It was there he was shot and killed by Jack McCall while playing cards in a saloon on August 2, 1876.
 Hickok fell to the floor, still clutching a pair of aces and a pair of eights, known ever since as the “deadman’s hand.”

 |FREE printable This Day in History album pages

 Download a PDF of today’s article.

 Get a binder or other supplies to create your This Day in History album.

 Discover what else happened on This Day in History.

 4 responses to "Birth of “Wild Bill” Hickok"

 4 thoughts on “Birth of “Wild Bill” Hickok”